 Applicants who are selected will receive free conference registration.

-- A 4-page research description, exactly like you’d do an ICER paper, covering central aspects of your doctoral work, including:
+- A single PDF containing a 4-page research description, exactly like you’d do an ICER paper, covering central aspects of your doctoral work, including:

 - Motivation that drives your dissertation research

 - Literature review of key works that frame your research

 - Progress on your research

 - Your CV.
 (A PDF of online CV is acceptable).

 You should submit your research description and CV through HotCRP: https://icer2022dc.hotcrp.com You should not add co-authors (e.g. your advisor) to your submission on HotCRP.

 Your advisor must submit a recommendation via this form.
 Ths recommendation deadline is the same as the submission deadline.

 - Submission Deadline: May 4, 2022, 11:59pm Pacific Time.

 - Acceptance notifications begin: May 13, 2022